 [BTW- She never did respond back to his comment- who’s the “chicken” now, Amy? ]

 I made fun of New Times in a blog connected to my art website, then I wrote a funny (albeit snarky) email to NT “journalist” Claire Lawton whom I later characterized as being NT’s Managing Editor Amy Silverman’s “Annakinesque” disciple.

 As you might imagine, that did not go over well with either of them.
-So, New Times, a metropolitan newspaper with thousands of readers, decided to publish an online fluffy hatchet piece on this Artbitch, who at that time- wasn’t as well read.
+So, New Times, a metropolitan newspaper with thousands of readers, decided to publish an online fluffy hatchet piece on this Artbitch.
+Who at that time- wasn’t as well read.
 It didn’t go the way they expected.
 Essentially, they got stomped like a “Narc” at a biker rally.
 But then, a glimmer of dark light!
 NT’s Managing Editor Amy Silverman contacts me, and arranges a meeting to discuss my issues.

 So I proceed to dress “artsy” and bring along seven dollar Costco chocolate chip cookies as a yummy peace offering.
 See?
 I CAN be nice.
-So you ask- how is the meeting going at this point?
+So, you ask- how is the meeting going at this point?

-Let’s just say they laughed at Copernicus, they laughed at Galileo, and right now?
+Well….. let’s just say they laughed at Copernicus, they laughed at Galileo, and right now?

 I’m not doing that well.
 We return to the meeting room……

 So after having had my say, I expected some form of rebuttal to the issues I had raised, or at the very least- a defense for NT’s journalistic abandonment of the downtown art scene.
 I received neither.
 Amy’s passive aggressive attitude was yet another insight of how NT deals with any form of criticism that is leveled at it- “a reactive, rather than proactive, approach”- to quote Peter Petrisko.